klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/governance.md

 ## governance_chainConfigAt <a id="governance_chainconfigat"></a>

-The `chainConfigAt` returns the chain configuration at specific block.
+The `chainConfigAt` returns the chain configuration at a specific block.
 If the parameter is not set, it returns the chain configuration at the latest block.

+{% hint style="warning" %}
+`governance_chainConfigAt` API will be deprecated since Klaytn v1.11 (see [klaytn#1783](https://github.com/klaytn/klaytn/pull/1783)).
+Use <a href="#governance_getchainconfig">`governance_getChainConfig`</a> instead.
+{% endhint %}

 **Parameters**

 | Type | Description |
 | --- | --- |
 | QUANTITY &#124; TAG | Integer or hexadecimal block number, or the string `"earliest"`, `"latest"` or `"pending"` as in the [default block parameter](klay/block.md#the-default-block-parameter). |

+{% hint style="success" %}
+NOTE: The block number can be larger than the latest block number, in which case the API returns the tentative value based on the current chain state.
+The future governance parameters are subject to change via additional governance votes or GovParam contract state changes.
+{% endhint %}

 **Return Value**